-Economic and other factors beyond the City's control, such as economic recession, deflation of land values, relocation of residents out of the City or financial difficulty or bankruptcy by one or more major property taxpayers, or the complete or partial destruction of taxable property caused by, among other events, fire, flood or other disasters, could cause a reduction in the assessed value of taxable property within the City and necessitate a corresponding increase in the annual tax rate.
-The City is located in a seismically active region, and damage from an earthquake in or near the City could cause moderate to extensive or total damage to taxable property.
-See " - Seismic Risks," below.
-In addition, the total assessed value can be reduced through the reclassification of taxable property to a class exempt from taxation, whether by ownership or use (such as exemptions for property owned by State and local agencies and property used for qualified educational, hospital, charitable or religious purposes).
-For a discussion of the City's economy, see APPENDIX A - "CERTAIN INFORMATION CONCERNING THE CITY OF OAKLAND."
+The annual tax rate will be based on the assessed value of taxable property in the City.
+Fluctuations in the annual debt service on the Bonds (and other general obligation bonds issued by the City) and in the assessed value of taxable property in the City may cause the annual tax rate to fluctuate.
+Economic and other factors beyond the City's control, such as economic recession, deflation of land values, a relocation out of the City or financial difficulty or bankruptcy by one or more major property taxpayers, or the complete or partial destruction of taxable property caused by, among other eventualities, earthquake, flood or other disasters, could cause a reduction in the assessed value of taxable property within the City and necessitate a corresponding increase in the annual tax rate.
+See "APPENDIX A-CERTAIN INFORMATION CONCERNING THE CITY OF OAKLAND-GENERAL FUND REVENUES-Property Taxation," for information on the City's tax base, tax collection system, and property tax revenues, and "APPENDIX A-CERTAIN INFORMATION CONCERNING THE CITY OF OAKLAND-OTHER MATTERS-Natural Hazard Risks," for information on natural hazard risks in the City.